cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 `-c`, `--mem`, and `-t` tell the system how many cores, RAM memory, and time your job will need.

-There is a limit of 24 hours per job.
+##### Time limits

 As a general rule, you should try to break down your job into smaller jobs if it takes longer than ~8 hours.

+If no time limit is specified, a default of 30 minutes will be assigned automatically.

+The "short" queue has a limit of 2 hours per job and the highest priority (i.e. jobs in this queue will run sooner compared to other queues).

+The "main" queue has a limit of 24 hours per job and medium priority.

+The "long" queue has a limit of 168 hours (7 days) per job and 4 concurrent jobs, and the lowest priority.

 ##### Resources and their effect on job priority